Weight Lifting, Weightlifting or Olympic Weightlifting?

 For new weightlifters who can't find local weightlifting coaches, there are weightlifting books and DVDs available that can help you learn the snatch and clean & jerk, as well as supplemental lifts like the back squat, front squat, press, push press and more.
 There is also a lot of free information on weightlifting and learning the Olympic lifts on the internet.
 This website has a lot of free weightlifting articles, weightlifting training and instructional videos, and a forum to get advice and feedback on your weightlifting technique and program design.

 Where Do I Train for Olympic Weightlifting?

 Finding a gym that allows Olympic weightlifting and has the appropriate equipment, such as weightlifting platforms, proper barbells and bumper plates, can be nearly as difficult as finding a qualified weightlifting coach.
 You can find weightlifting clubs on the USA Weightlifting website or search the internet for local gyms that have the appropriate equipment and facility.

 Where Can I Find Olympic Weightlifting Training Programs and Workouts?

 Olympic Weightlifting: A Complete Guide for Athletes & Coaches contains information on designing weightlifting training programs as well as many sample programs.
-Catalyst Athletics also posts a free daily weightlifting workout on the website.
+Catalyst Athletics also posts a free daily weightlifting workout and free weightlifting programs on the website.

 How Do I Compete in Olympic Weightlifting?